-It started for me in 1979 with Pink Floyd.
+It started for me with Pink Floyd in 1980.

 I found my 11-year-old self standing in the principal’s office at Roosevelt Elementary in Jamestown, N.D., the second from the end in a line of four 6th graders performing “Another Brick in the Wall, Part II.”
 I thought about how much trouble we were in as we sang, “We don’t need no education / we don’t need no thought control/…”